Blog

 Demographics & Group Status

 Is the client part of a group shown to benefit more from self‑disclosure (e.g., teens, individuals with high relational mistrust)?
-For adolescents, brief, genuine disclosures can reduce the “adult/expert” barrier and foster early rapport.
+For adolescents, brief, genuine disclosures could potentially reduce the “adult/expert” barrier and foster early rapport.

 Client Motivation & Readiness

-Is the client mandated or reluctant, rather than voluntary?
-A small, strategic self‑disclosure (e.g., sharing a brief, relevant challenge you overcame) can serve as an olive branch, building trust and rapport with a resistant client who is questioning the value of therapy.
+Has the client expressed hesitancy about being there?
+A small, strategic self‑disclosure may serve as an olive branch, building trust and rapport with a client who is questioning the value of therapy.

 Specific Clinical Issue